HolgerPeters/blog/few-rules.rst

        with open(filename, 'a'):
            os.utime(filename, times)

-And after a while, the function suddenly looks like this:
+This is nice and simple.
+But every code base evolves, and so, after a few changes here (all backwards compatible refactorings) you might find an extended version of this
+function:

 .. code-block:: python

    def touch(filenames):
        """kind of like coreutils touch, works for either one file name, or a list of file names"""

        if not isinstance(filenames, (list, iterable)):
            filenames = [filenames]